-[Student Name, as listed on AIM] Department of [Department Name], BYU Master of [Arts, Education, Fine Arts, or Science] (or Educational Specialist)
+[Student Name, as listed on AIM]

+Department of [Department Name], BYU

+Doctor of Philosophy (or Doctor of Education)

 An abstract is a brief, comprehensive summary of the contents of the article; it allows readers to survey the contents of an article quickly, and like a title, it enables persons interested in the document to retrieve it from abstracting and indexing databases.
 The abstract needs to be dense with information.
 A good abstract is accurate; non-evaluative; coherent and readable; and concise.
 See the Publication Manual of the American Psychological Association 7th Edition item 2.9 for more information.